What to check

 If you receive Guarantee Pension Credit or you’re on a low income or receive certain other benefits, you may qualify for a discount on your electricity bill under the Warm Home Discount Scheme.
 Your energy supplier will have to be part of the scheme.
 If you qualify, a one-off payment of £140 will be credited to your electricity account, key or meter by the end of March.

 If you’re having problems paying your energy bills, some energy companies have grants or trusts that can help.
 You don’t always have to be with that energy company to apply, but contact your own supplier first to find out if they have grants available.
 Simple Energy Advice can direct you to organisations that can help with energy debts.
 They can also give personalised advice on how to cut your energy bills through their energy efficiency calculator.

 Handyperson services carry out small tasks and repairs, such as:

 - unblocking sinks or toilets

-- assessing and fixing potential hazards, eg trailing wires, loose rugs with curled edges, or overloaded sockets.
+- assessing and fixing potential hazards, such as trailing wires, loose rugs with curled edges, or overloaded sockets.

 If you’re finding it difficult to do small jobs around the home, your local council may have a list of approved handyperson services that can help you.
 Contact the council’s housing department.
-Your local Age UK or another local charity may offer a handyperson service but make sure the provider is approved, for example by Trustmark or your local council.
+Your local Age UK or another local charity may offer a handyperson service, but make sure the provider is approved, for example by Trustmark, Buy With Confidence or your local council.